• Home

 The second image marks a quieter but equally historic transition.

-It features Field Marshal Kodandera Madappa Cariappa, the first Indian Commander-in-Chief of the Indian Army, assuming command from General Sir Francis Roy Bucher, the last British C-in-C.
+It features Field Marshal Kodandera Madappa Cariappa, the first Indian Commander-in-Chief of the Indian Army, assuming command from General Sir Francis Roy Bucher, the last British Commander-in-Chief.

 This moment took place on 15 January 1949.